datadao-wg/kenos/README.md

 Pando provide you with a uniform way to connect with a variety of data sources.
 Pando abstract away the different protocols and complexities of the source systems to present a common taxonomy and route to address these source systems.

-#### Model

-Models are semantic data model constructs devised by business teams to power specific use cases.
-Models enable the injection of rich business context into the data model and act as an ontological/taxonomical layer above contracts and physical data to expose a common business glossary to the end consumer.

 #### Cluster

 A cluster is a collection of computation resources and configurations on which you run data engineering, data science, and analytics workloads.
 A Cluster in a Data Operating System is provisioned for exploratory, querying, and ad-hoc analytics workloads.

-#### Contract

-Contracts are expectations on data in the form of shape, business meaning, data quality, or security.
-They are guidelines or agreements between data producers and consumers to declaratively ensure the fulfillment of expectations.
-Contracts can be enabled by any primitive in the Data Operating System.

 #### Secret